 By default, each node in an Elasticsearch cluster is a master-eligible node and a data node.
 In larger clusters, such as production clusters, it’s a good practice to split the roles, so that master nodes are not handling search or indexing work.
 When you create a cluster, you can specify to use dedicated master-eligible nodes, one per availability zone.

 When you install Elastic Cloud Enterprise on the first host, it is assigned many different runner roles, such as the role of allocator, coordinator, director, and proxy.
 This role assignment is required to bring up your cluster initially.
 In a production environment, some of these roles need to be separated, as their loads scale differently and can create conflicting demands when placed on the resource.
+There are also certain security implications that are addressed by separating roles.

 Roles that should not be held by the same runner: